Bootstrapping quantum process tomography via a perturbative ansatz: Introduction

 In this work, we present an approach to efficient QPT that reduces the exponential scaling to quadratic scaling, while still returning a full process matrix describing the quantum process.
 We propose the \emph{Pairwise Perturbative Ansatz} (PAPA), which describes the unknown quantum process as sequential two-qubit processes on all qubit pairs.
 We show how to fit the free parameters of our ansatz to data obtained from QPT of two-qubit subsets of the full system.
 When this data is provided by SPAM-insensitive tomography, such as GST, our approach becomes SPAM-insensitive as well as efficient.

 The paper is organized as follows.
-In section \ref{sec:Background} we provide background information on QPT and compare PAPA to existing QPT protocols.
-In sections \ref{sec:LA} and \ref{sec:Char} we describe PAPA in detail, and outline how to obtain the necessary tomographic data to obtain a PAPA characterization.
-In section \ref{sec:Sim} we benchmark the PAPA approach using numerical simulation, and finally in section \ref{sec:Conc} we present our conclusions.
+In section~\ref{sec:Background} we provide background information on QPT and compare PAPA to existing QPT protocols.
+In sections~\ref{sec:LA} and~\ref{sec:Char} we describe PAPA in detail, and outline how to obtain the necessary tomographic data to obtain a PAPA characterization.
+Section~\ref{sec:Exp} details an experimental demonstration of the PAPA process.
+In section~\ref{sec:Sim} we benchmark the PAPA approach using numerical simulation, and finally in section~\ref{sec:Conc} we present our conclusions.